Cyrex0/KeyAuth-MemJect/README.md

 - Download Repository
 - extract `libs.zip` so that there is a libs folder in your project. then you may delete `libs.zip`
 - Add application info to main.cpp file, here is a video tutorial if needed: https://youtube.com/watch?v=uJ0Umy_C6Fg
+- Set .dll file ID on line 85 in main.cpp
+- Set Game process name on line 93 in main.cpp

+***Note***

+This Injection method is 100% detected on every anti-cheat system to exsist this is purely a PoC.

 Then you are ready to compile!